tmacam/private-git-on-dreamhost/README.rst

 ============

-This is *yet another* guide describing how to setup private HTTP-accessible Git repositories in Dreamhost_ using Git's ``git-http-backend`` (a.k.a git's `Smart HTTP protocol`__).
-While similar guides can easily be found by the thousands in the Web (I've listed some of them in the Refereces section), I've found that some guides have outdated information and that the setup described in others could be improved.
-Thus, this guide tries to update and consolidate the information dispersed in such sources.
+This is *yet another* guide describing how to setup private HTTP-accessible Git repositories on Dreamhost_ using Git's ``git-http-backend`` (a.k.a git's `Smart HTTP protocol`__).
+While similar guides can easily be found by the thousands in the Web (I've listed some of them in the Refereces section), I've found that some guides have outdated information or that the setup described in them could be improved.
+Thus, this guide tries to update, improve and consolidate the information dispersed in such sources.

 __ GitSmartHTTP_

-Some might ask "Why on Earth would someone opt to create its on private Git hosting solution while better offerings are available from sites such as, let's say, GitHub_?".
-As the guy `from RailsTips pointed out in one of his articles`__, sometimes you don't need or don't want to "share" a project with anyone but with yourself and paying for a GitHub_-like service might just not make sense.
+Some might ask "Why on Earth would someone opt to create its own private Git hosting solution while better offerings are available from sites such as, let's say, GitHub_?"
+As the guy `from RailsTips pointed out in one of his articles`__, sometimes you don't need or don't want to "share" a project with anyone but yourself and paying for a GitHub_-like service might just not make sense.
 If that's your case, than this guide is for you.